Overview – Networking

 Visit the Getting Started-Networking page for helpful features like network node aliasing in client applications and how to check if your TCP port is open.

-All communications for Open Automation Software uses WCF communications with an encrypted and compressed byte stream.
+All communications for Open Automation Software uses TCP communicaitons with an encrypted and compressed byte stream.
 The data that is transported from clients to services only transfers the data that each client has requested.

 Every client that is communicating with the service will obtain this value when communications is first established.
-If a client cannot get a return back from the service within 5 seconds the connection will be considered lost.
-The Client Watchdog rate can be set for each client.
+If a client cannot get a return back from the service the connection will be considered lost immediately.
 Both the service and the client will know when the connection is lost and data.

-The actual amount of network traffic that is used is at the smallest possible packet size with WCF communications to be able to transfer the value, timestamp, and quality for each tag value to each client.
+The actual amount of network traffic that is used is at the smallest possible packet size with binary TCP communications to be able to transfer the value, timestamp, and quality for each tag value to each client.

 If you have several remote clients need the same data from a remote service a second service can be setup with remote Tags as a data source to the first service, and all of the clients can communicate to the second service.
 This would be for all read only data to reduce the communications from a data source service from a remote location with low bandwidth.
 For any points that need to be written this can be done directly from each client to the remote service.